davidaronhopper-dev/kinetictest/README.md

 ## That's It!
 When you're done, please publish your repo either on GitHub, GitLab, BitBucket or another publicly available git repo hosting service of your choosing and email it to both (CC'ing one of us is fine, no need for seperate emails) michael@kinetic.com and steven@kinetic.com.
-If you could also tell us what you thought overall of this assesment in your email, that would be helpful, we're constantly trying to improve our processes and feedback is always welcome!
+If you could also tell us what you thought overall of this assesment in your email, that would also be helpful.
+We're constantly trying to improve our processes and feedback is always welcome!